MANBIJ, Syria (Reuters) - The city of Manbij has switched control more than most places in Syria’s civil war.

 Turkey says the YPG is indistinguishable from the Kurdistan Workers’ Party (PKK), which has waged a 34-year insurgency in Turkey.
 It has vowed to crush the YPG with help from Syrian rebel allies, some of whom come from places now held by the SDF and are fiercely hostile to the Kurdish fighters.

-Turkey-backed rebels have been mobilizing for an attack on Manbij in nearby areas that have been under Turkey’s control since it swept into northern Syria in 2016, part of its effort to roll back the YPG.
-Erdogan signaled on Friday that Turkey was not in a hurry to carry out the operation.
+Turkey-backed rebels have been mobilising for an attack on Manbij in nearby areas that have been under Turkey’s control since it swept into northern Syria in 2016, part of its effort to roll back the YPG.
+Erdogan signalled on Friday that Turkey was not in a hurry to carry out the operation.